 To create the regional module on Southern Africa, adelphi cooperated with One World.
 Founded in 2001 OneWorld is a research and consulting institute with offices in Cape Town and Johannesburg.
 OneWorld addresses a diverse range of environmental policy topics, including climate change mitigation and adaptation, energy, water, sustainable development and green economy.

-The exhibition has been displayed more than 40 times in the last ten years.
+The exhibition has been displayed about 50 times in the last ten years.
 In five languages!
 You can show the "Environment, Conflict and Cooperation" exhibition at your organisation – whether it is a company, school, public agency, educational institution or information point.
 The exhibition has been displayed during conference, workshops, open days, and special events.

 The modular concept of this exhibition allows its structure to be adapted to your spatial and thematic requirements.
 See the exhibition themes and regional perspectives for an overview on topics covered.